Keperra

 The labour market performance in Keperra lags significantly behind most other regions nationally

-Keperra's workforce is well-educated with strong representation in professional services.
-The unemployment rate was 8.1% as of June 2025.
+Keperra has an educated workforce with strong professional services representation.
+Its unemployment rate was 8.1% as of June 2025.

-This rate is 4.0% higher than Greater Brisbane's rate of 4.1%, indicating room for improvement.
-Workforce participation lags at 58.1% compared to Greater Brisbane's 64.5%.
-Key employment sectors include health care & social assistance, education & training, and public administration & safety.
-Public administration & safety has notable concentration with levels at 1.6 times the regional average.
+This rate is 4.0% higher than Greater Brisbane's rate of 4.1%.
+Workforce participation in Keperra is lower at 58.1%, compared to Greater Brisbane's 64.5%.
+The dominant employment sectors are health care & social assistance, education & training, and public administration & safety.
+Public administration & safety has a notable concentration with levels at 1.6 times the regional average.

 Manufacturing employs only 3.9% of local workers, below Greater Brisbane's 6.4%.
-The area appears to offer limited employment opportunities locally.
-In the 12-month period ending June 2025, labour force decreased by 1.5% and employment decreased by 0.1%, causing unemployment rate to fall by 1.3 percentage points.
-By comparison, Greater Brisbane recorded employment growth of 4.4%.
-State-level data to Sep-25 shows QLD employment contracted by 0.23%, with state unemployment rate at 4.2% compared to national rate of 4.5%.
-National employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years, but growth varies significantly between sectors.
-Applying these projections to Keperra's employment mix suggests local growth of approximately 6.7%% over five years and 13.8% over ten years.
+The area appears to have limited local employment opportunities.
+In the year ending June 2025, Keperra's labour force decreased by 1.5%, and employment decreased by 0.1%, causing unemployment to fall by 1.3 percentage points.
+In contrast, Greater Brisbane had employment growth of 4.4% and labour force growth of 4.0%.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Keperra's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment